DeWandelaar at sunrise with a view from the Schutzhütte Schöneburg above Altenbrak on the Harzer-Hexen-Stieg in the Harz

 My hiking name is DeWandelaar.
-I solo thru-hike long-distance trails in Germany between April and September, and tinker with this blog, plan hikes and create GPX files over winter.
-Use the map to access route information and downloads.
+I solo hike trails in Germany between April and September, and update this website over winter.
+Use interactive map icons to access trail pages and free downloads.

 About DeWandelaar →

 My hiking name is DeWandelaar.
-I solo thru-hike long-distance trails in Germany between April and September, and tinker with this blog, plan hikes and create GPX files over winter.
-Use map icons to access trail pages and downloads.
+I solo hike trails in Germany between April and September, and update this website over winter.
+Use interactive map icons to access trail pages and free downloads.

-DeWandelaar focuses on creating GPX tracks with accurate latitude, longitude and elevation data.
-From this data, an indication of trail difficulty can be calculated to help search and filter trails according to fitness and ability.
+DeWandelaar creates GPX tracks with accurate latitude, longitude and elevation data.
+Trail difficulty is calculated to help search and filter long-distance trails according to fitness and ability.

 Load GPX map tiles from OpenStreetMap.org

-DeWandelaar focuses on creating GPX tracks with accurate latitude, longitude and elevation data.
-From this data, an indication of trail difficulty can be calculated to help search and filter trails according to fitness and ability.
+DeWandelaar creates GPX tracks with accurate latitude, longitude and elevation data.
+Trail difficulty is calculated to help search and filter long-distance trails according to fitness and ability.

 Favourite Trails